We’d love to

 Some textiles are used as fillers in the furnishing industry.
 Some clothing gets a second life from charities or re-sellers.

 Unfortunately, the majority still ends up in a landfill.
-At TRA, we are making progress through our research & development to create onshore solutions at scale here in Australia.
+At TRG, we are making progress through our research & development to create onshore solutions at scale here in Australia.

 Yes, by recycling you are keeping fibres out of landfill that can be repurposed instead of using virgin materials and resources.
 Textile engineering can be tough on the planet by recycling energy use and water is lessened.